Here are 3 FAST ideas for teaching multi-digit multiplication. These interventions are easy and quick for busy teachers.

 You can allow partners to use a multiplication chart to check each other’s answers.

 Online games and learning programs work well also for some students.
 Xtramath.org is a dependable, worthwhile program that I’ve used for years.
-Check out this blog post: Xtramath.org – a wonderful FREE Program for Your Math Class!
+Check out this blog post: Xtramath.org – an excellent FREE Program for Your Math Class!

 Using timed tests is still a popular way to teach and motivate students to learn their facts.
-If you’re looking for a basic set of multiplication timed test, I’ve got one in my store.
+If you’re looking for a basic set of multiplication timed tests, check out this versatile set.

 3. Provide references – big and small.

-As students are solving multi-digit multiplication problems, they often need reminders and visual cues because there are so many steps needed to solve them.
+As students are solving multi-digit multiplication problems, they often need reminders and visual cues because there are so many steps required to solve them.

 Anchor charts and posters serve as visual resources and references that help students answer many questions for themselves.